-Options Strategies - ZEGA
+Options Strategies

-The Fund uses options strategies to seek to (i) generate income, (ii) benefit from potential upside in the value of the Underlying Securities, and (iii) hedge against large declines in the U.S. equity markets.
-The Fund will use either covered calls, out-of-the-money calls, or a combination of both, based on market conditions.
-The Fund will generally use covered calls when there is a general consensus that the market is stable or slightly bullish to generate income, and generally use out-of-the-money calls when there is a general consensus of mildly to highly bullish conditions to capture more potential upside.
-In addition, the Fund will consistently use long put options on the S&P 500 Index ("SPX put options") to hedge against significant market declines, regardless of current conditions.
+The Fund uses options strategies to seek to (i) benefit from potential upside in the value of the Underlying Securities, and (ii) generate income, and the Fund will use out-of-the-money (OTM) calls and OTM call spreads.
+The Adviser selects particular options contracts based on market conditions.
+The Fund will generally use out-of-the-money calls when there is a general consensus of mildly to highly bullish market conditions to capture more potential upside.